cisagov/manage.get.gov/docs/developer/registry-access.md

 response = registry.send(request)
 ```

+Note that you'll need to attest that the data you are sending has been sanitized to remove malicious or invalid strings.
+Use `send(..., cleaned=True)` to do that.

 See below for some example commands to send.
 Replace example data with data which makes sense for your debugging scenario.
 Other commands are available; see the source code of epplib for more options.